 For the sector 2 (Provision of energy efficient street lighting for border settlements to increase overall protection levels, especially for women and girls) the project closely collaborated with local administrations, heads of communities, conducted needs assessment to identify communities in Syunik region to strengthen the security of night-time movement for the local population.
-Overall, the project identified and selected about twenty settlements in Sisian and Tatev areas of Syunik region for street lighting support.
-Project has finalized the procurement of streetlamps to modernize the selected areas.
-In the reporting period part of the lamps were provided to identified communities and the modernization and lamp installment process just started.
-It will be completed by September 2022.
-That's why the precise number of beneficiaries will be provided in the next reporting period.
+Overall, the project identified and selected about 28 settlements in Sisian and Tatev areas of Syunik to benefit from street modernization component directly and indirectly.